 As with any exercise, it’s best not to do yoga on a full stomach.
 Try not to eat for an hour or two before the class.
 Wear comfortable clothing such as a t-shirt and tracksuit bottoms or leggings.
 Yoga is usually done in bare feet.
-Pilates can be done in bare feet or socks.
 Your body will cool down during the relaxation at the end of class, so make sure to bring warm socks and a jumper too.

-Mats, blocks and belts are provided in Borve classes, but you can use your own if you prefer.
-For hall classes, bring a yoga mat and a soft blanket or travel rug.
+Mats, blocks, mats and belts are provided.
+Please do bring your own yoga mat if you have one, and also a soft blanket or travel rug.
 The blanket can be used as a cover during relaxation and as a prop (to kneel or sit on) for some poses.
-If you have other props you like to use such as a yoga belt and blocks, please bring them.
-An eye pillow or eye mask is nice to have for the relaxation (but not essential, so don’t worry if you don’t have one!).
+An eye pillow or eye mask is also nice to have for the relaxation (but not essential, so don’t worry if you don’t have one!).
 Some people also like to bring a small cushion to rest their head on during the relaxation.

-If you are a beginner, you can borrow a yoga mat and blocks from me.
-The mats I use in class are from Yoga Matters (and I also have some available to purchase).
+The mats I use in class are from Yoga Matters.
 I’ve ordered yoga equipment from Yoga Matters, John Lewis , Yoga Bliss, Ruth White Yoga Products , the Yoga Shop UK and Yoga Mad and had good customer service and product quality from all these companies.

 I take yoga seriously, but I also find it fun – and I think that’s reflected in the friendly and informal atmosphere of my classes.
 Each class begins with a short period of settling in, then a series of warm-up exercises.
 After that we do yoga poses (asana).
 Every week has a slightly different theme: for example, we may focus on a particular area of the body (such as the muscles of the hips) or family of poses (such as twists).
 All yoga classes end with a period of relaxation, which may include time for some breathing exercises (pranayama).

-To book a place in a class, or if you have any further questions, please get in touch – click on the ‘Contact’ tab above for options.
+If you have any further questions, please get in touch – click on the ‘Contact’ tab above.